This function computes the log-likelihood value of a (hierarchical) hidden Markov model for given observations and parameter values.

 - observations

-numericvectorof time-series data.In the hierarchical case (
+Anumericvectorof time-series data.In the hierarchical case (

 hierarchy = TRUE), amatrixwith coarse-scale data in the first column and corresponding fine-scale data in the rows.- controls

-listor an object of classfHMM_controls.The
+Either alistor an object of classfHMM_controls.The

-listcan contain the following elements, which are described in more detail below:hierarchy, defines an hierarchical HMM,states, defines the number of states,sdds, defines the state-dependent distributions,horizon, defines the time horizon,period, defines a flexible, periodic fine-scale time horizon,data, alistof controls that define the data,fit, alistof controls that define the model fitting
+listcan contain the following elements, which are described in more detail below:hierarchy, defines a hierarchical HMM,states, defines the number of states,sdds, defines the state-dependent distributions,horizon, defines the time horizon,period, defines a flexible, periodic fine-scale time horizon,data, alistof controls that define the data,fit, alistof controls that define the model fitting

 Either none, all, or selected elements can be specified.